How to Easily Evaluate your Asset Allocation with Morningstar Instant X-Ray Tool

 • Even Where in the World you are Investing

-It is a ridiculously bad ass tool which is free and requires NO registration.
+It is a ridiculously badass tool that is free and requires NO registration.

 Using Morningstar Instant X-Ray on My Brother’s Roth IRA